fixie-ai/ultradox/README.md

 Documentation for Ultravox API.

 ## Examples
+1. `twilio-incoming-quickstart-js` → Connect an incoming call on Twilio to Ultravox.
-1. `telephony-quickstart-js` → Initiate an outgoing voice AI call with Twilio.
+1. `twilio-outgoing-quickstart-js` → Initiate an outgoing call with Twilio that uses an AI agent.
 1. `quickstart-js` → Provides a simple HTML front-end and a server to create calls.
   * Create `./.env` and populate your API key: `ULTRAVOX_API_KEY=<YOUR_KEY_HERE>`.
   * Install dependencies with `pnpm install`.